AI Workshop: learn to build apps with AI →

 const fd = fs.openSync(filePath, 'w')

-the w flag makes sure the file is created if not existing, and if the file exists it overwrites it with a new file, overriding its content.
+The w flag creates the file if it doesn’t exist, and if the file exists it overwrites it (clearing its content).

 Use the a flag to avoid overwriting.
-The file is still created if not existing.
+The file is still created if it does not exist.

-If you don’t need the file descriptor, you can wrap the call in a fs.closeSync() call, to close the file:
+If you do not need the file descriptor, wrap the call in fs.closeSync() to close the file:

 const fs = require('fs')